praveen-1-png/Code-the-Escape/README.md

 ## Future Improvements

 - Weighted pathfinding using Dijkstra's Algorithm
-- A* Search implementation
 - Graphical maze visualization
 - Multiple source and destination support
 - Dynamic maze generation

 ---

-Developed as part of the **Code The Escape** problem-solving assignment to strengthen algorithmic thinking, graph traversal, and pathfinding concepts.